Is A Manual Transmission Faster Than An Automatic?

 hand on manual gear shift knob

-In basic passenger road cars, yes – a manual car is faster than an automatic one.
+In typical passenger road cars, yes – a manual car is faster than an automatic one.
 If you’re taking your daily driver off to a race (of any kind – drag, track, drifting, etc.), you’ll almost certainly be better off in a manual than an automatic.

 This comes because of control.
 A manual gearbox, all experts will agree, gives the driver better control of the car in most everyday situations.